-These plans can also come with a wide network of doctors nationwide.
+Fixed benefit health insurance plans can also come with a wide network of doctors nationwide.
 If the doctor you choose does not accept the insurance, you can pay upfront and submit your own claims for reimbursement, but you may be subject to higher out-of-pocket costs.

 They may also provide supplementary non-insurance benefits to serve your needs in other areas of healthcare.

 - Prescription savings program on generic and brand-name medications

 - Ability to speak to a licensed doctor over the phone or mobile app to diagnose common illnesses